iyobo/jollofjs/packages/isvalid/README.md

 In the above example the function is called whenever the input data does not have a `created` field.

 The function *must* take one parameter which holds the callback function to call with the actual default data.
-The reason is the asyncronous nature of the library and allows for asyncronous work to be done before calling the callback.
+The reason is the asynchronous nature of the library and allows for asynchronous work to be done before calling the callback.

 #### Required Validator
 Values: `true`, `false` or `'implicit'`.